apache/flink/docs/monitoring/debugging_classloading.md

 useful when the different versions of the libraries are not compatible.
 The mechanism helps to avoid the common dependency conflict errors like `IllegalAccessError` or `NoSuchMethodError`.
 Different parts of the code simply have separate copies of the classes (Flink's core or one of its dependencies can use a different copy than the user code).
-In most cases, this work well and no additional configuration from the user is needed.
+In most cases, this works well and no additional configuration from the user is needed.

 However, there are cases when the inverted classloading causes problems (see below, "X cannot be cast to X").
 You can revert back to Java's default mode by configuring the ClassLoader resolution order via